meeshkan/unmock.github.io/docs/state-basic.md

 ## Setting state for a service

 Sometimes, you need to refine Unmock's default behavior on a test-by-test basis.
-To do this, you can use the _state_ object accessible via a service:
+To do this, you can use the _state_ property of a service:

 ```javascript
 // Access services via unmock.services: